msalemor/golang-openai-app/README.md

 This is a golang an electronic products content generator using Azure OpenAI.

+## Running Locally

+- Add the environment files
+- Change folders to `cgenerator` and execute: `sh deploy.sh`
+- Change forlders to `server` and execute: `go run .`
+- Open the browser at: http://localhost:3010

+## Running as a container

 ## Environment Variables

 ## FrontEnd - React - cgenerator - .env.local